FoghornTherapeutics/FHT-nIDR/README.md

 XXXXXXXXXXXXXXXX ADD OUR nIDR ECDF XXXXXXXXXXXXXXXX

-Finally, the scatter plot of the DPA logFC wihtout the two outliers
+Finally, when removing the two replicates A1 and B3, the scatter plot of the DPA logFC shows a stronger correlation between the two

 XXXXXXXXXXXXXXXX ADD SCATTER PLOT logFC XXXXXXXXXXXXXXXX